 Additional notes regarding referencing in DHM are:

-• If using EndNote to prepare the references in the document see EndNote website for advice.
-Once accepted, the final version of the submitted text should have all EndNote field codes removed.
+• If using EndNote or another reference manager to prepare the references in the document see EndNote website for advice.
+Once accepted, the final version of the submitted text should have all field codes removed.

 • Verifying the accuracy of references against the original documents is the responsibility of authors.